 Here are some reasons you might be feeling down:

-You may have expectations about what you hope the holidays will bring.
+You may have expectations about what the holidays will bring.
 Maybe it’s special time with family and friends, a certain gift or a break from an otherwise busy work or school life.
 When those expectations don’t turn out the way you planned, it can affect your mood.

 “The holidays can be a time when hopes, wishes and expectations just don’t get met.
 So when what we expect does not mesh with reality, it can cause periods of feeling more stressed and blue,” Dr. Gaynes says.

 As days become shorter, there’s a decrease in the brain of a neurotransmitter called serotonin, which balances your mood.
-Also, during periods of less sunlight, melatonin production in the body increases, which can make you feel sleepier and lethargic.
+Plus, during periods of less sunlight, melatonin production in the body increases, which can make you feel sleepier and lethargic.
 These can also be symptoms of depression.

 For most people, this does not develop into anything other than a mild lack of energy.
 “But for others, it actually might be enough to push them into a full-blown, major depressive episode,” Dr. Gaynes says.
 “Those folks tend to have either a predisposition toward a major depressive episode or have had major depressive disorder in the past.
 This is called seasonal affective disorder.”

-- Seasonal Affective Disorder
+You Have Seasonal Affective Disorder

 Seasonal affective disorder, or SAD, is a type of clinical depression that typically occurs in the winter, when we get less sunlight.
-Symptoms include sleeping or eating too much, not being able to sleep, lack of appetite or craving carbohydrates, especially sweets.
+Symptoms include sleeping or eating too much, not being able to sleep, having a lack of appetite or craving carbohydrates, especially sweets.

 “In addition to those symptoms, there also has to be a real impairment or a reduction of your normal functioning,” Dr. Gaynes says.
 “So it’s not just that you have these symptoms for two weeks or longer, but these symptoms also prevent you from accomplishing what you need to do at work, school or in the social aspects of your life.”

-If you suspect you have seasonal affective disorder or another type of clinical depression, talk to your doctor.
-He or she might prescribe medication, therapy or bright-light therapy, which exposes you to about 10,000 watts of light without the ultraviolet rays.
-If you’re having thoughts of suicide, seek emergency care right away.
+If you suspect you have seasonal affective disorder or another type of clinical depression, talk to your doctor, who might prescribe medication, therapy or bright-light therapy, which exposes you to about 10,000 watts of mood-boosting light without the damaging ultraviolet rays.

-“Although we believe alcohol relaxes us, it’s actually a depressant.
-So if you’re already feeling a little bluer than normal and you’re drinking more, which is certainly something that can happen around the holidays, that can worsen a threshold depression and maybe push it over into a full depression,” Dr. Gaynes says.
+“Although we believe alcohol relaxes us, it’s actually a depressant,” Dr. Gaynes says.
+“So if you’re already feeling a little bluer than normal and you’re drinking more, which is certainly something that can happen around the holidays, that can worsen a threshold depression and maybe push it over into a full depression.”

-- Manage Expectations
+Manage Your Expectations

 “Even if your expectations are not met,” Dr. Gaynes says, “try to focus on the positive.”